January 20th, 2018 | Julia Braime

-Always a very special date in the Brides Up North diary, we’ll be at the absolutely splendiferous Capesthorne Hall, Cheshire, this Sunday 8th October 2017, 11am till 3pm, FREE ENTRY to bring our lovely Brides Up North readers a huge dose of wedding pretty.
+Always a very special date in the Brides Up North diary, we’ll be kicking off a stellar season of events at the absolutely stunning Capesthorne Hall, Cheshire, on Sunday 21st January 2018 , from 11am till 2pm, FREE ENTRY to bring our lovely Brides Up North readers a huge dose of wedding pretty.

 Brace yourselves for the beautiful!

-Not only have we 30 of the region’s very best wedding suppliers in attendance, with every detail covered from delicious desserts to dream dresses (seriously, you should see these dresses), via vintage motors, shooting star photographers, fabulous florals, love lights, diamonds and much more.
-Oooh yes… there’ll be diamonds (we insist upon it)!
+Not only have we 30 of the region’s very best wedding suppliers in attendance, with every detail covered from delicious desserts to dream dresses (seriously, you should see these dresses), via vintage motors, star photographers, fabulous florals, love lights, diamonds and much more.
+Oooh yes… there’ll be diamonds, we insist upon it!

 Venue already sorted?
 No worries!
 We cover every detail, so if you’ve wedmin to get done, we’d like to see you there!

-We’re giving away up to 150 free Bride To Be media packs, filled with glossy magazines and little treats from Brides Up North, as well as the brand new issue of UNVEILED Magazine.
-As an extra treat, each Media Pack comes with a complimentary invitation for two to The National Wedding Show at Manchester Central, worth a cool £40!
+We’re giving away up to 150 free Bride To Be media packs, filled with glossy magazines and little treats from Brides Up North, as well as the current issue of UNVEILED Magazine.
 As demand is high, to pick up your VIP media pack all you need to do is pre-register using the form below.
 While stocks last.

 Capesthorne Hall is a beautiful, family-owned stately home which can be yours exclusively for your dream wedding day.
 Set in 100 acres of the beautiful picturesque Cheshire countryside, this truly unique venue overlooks three lakes and stunning formal gardens.
 Capesthorne’s grounds and elegant rooms make it a perfect venue for your dream wedding at any time of the year.